maudnals/questions/README.md

 **Webpack: what is webpack-merge for?**
 It's useful to merge webpack configurations (common+dev or common+prod).
 Under the hood it's a bit like `object.assign`, but with a lot of webpack-specific functionality (regarding the order, for example).

+**Webpack: what is the HtmlWebpackPlugin for?**
+It creates a boilerplate HTML file that includes the bundles that webpack built.

 **Webpack: should you install webpack locally or globally?**
 Install Globally (`npm install -g webpack`):